- Products

 4. Maintain consistent temperature during equilibration and development

 Insufficient equilibration causes irregular solvent fronts and poor reproducibility.
-Chamber saturation is particularly critical for low-polarity mobile phases that are sensitive to humidity variations.

 Rf = (distance traveled by compound) / (distance traveled by solvent front) [2]